DouglasHeinan/tamarack-treks/README.md

 # Tamarack Treks- Outdoor Gear and Trail Resource
-## A gear and trail resource for hikers and campers in southwestern Montana
+## A resource for hikers and campers in Montana

 This project is a demo outdoor enthusiast guide written in Python.